dahas/makeup/README.md

 ## Requirements
 PHP 5.6 or above, MySQL

+## Download

+Either download or clone the sources from the Git repository:
+<pre>$ git clone https://github.com/dahas/makeup.git</pre>

 ## Installation
-- Create a folder for your project.
-- Clone the sources from the repossitory:
-<pre>$ git clone https://github.com/dahas/makeup.git</pre>
-- Make sure you have a folder named "makeup" in your project root.
+- The source files must be in a folder named "makeup", that is within the root directory of your project.
 - Install dependent libraries:
 <pre>$ cd makeup
 $ php composer.phar install</pre>
+- Create file "index.php" in your root directory.
+Paste the following lines into it:
+<pre>&lt;?php
+require_once('makeup/app/controller/app.php');
+$App = new makeup\app\controller\App();
+$App->execute();</pre>
+- Launch your app in the webbrowser

 ## Author
 Martin Wolf